joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/030-Single-Server-Deployment.md

     cd /opt/app
     ```

 2. Create a python virtual environment.
-This is to ensure the application will not interfere with other applications running inside the server,
+This is to ensure the application will not interfere with other applications running inside the produserver.

     ```bash
     python3 -m venv venv